 2. You have been unsuccessful at this stage, but they have put you forward for a different role that they believe would be more suitable for your relevant work experience.

 3. You do not meet the requirements for this role at the moment, but they may keep your information on file for future roles.

-EY Online Assessments
+EY Online Assessment Test

 Candidates are presented with 16 different scenarios based on real-life workplace situations.
 For each scenario, the candidate must choose the most effective course of action out of five possible responses.
 Sometimes the answer needs to be a rating of the 5 responses from most effective to least effective.

-What's Your Mindset
+What is the EY What’s Your Mindset Assessment?

-In this test you will have to assign points (out of 25) to two different statements, depending on how you feel they represent the way you think and behave at work
+In this test you will have to assign points (out of 25) to two different statements, depending on how you feel they represent the way you think and behave at work.

 In some cases, you will have to take a verbal reasoning assessment.
 This is a test of your ability to quickly read, understand and evaluate written information, usually as a paragraph or two of text.

 Answering the question about the text relies on your ability to make a reasonable deduction based on the given information - there is no need for prior knowledge of the subject matter, as the information you need to answer the question correctly is provided in the text.

 Your results from the test will be assessed by the recruitment team, and if you have scored sufficiently well you will be invited to the next stage of the recruitment process.